 Take a photograph of a garment on a mannequin.

-[Optional: only if parts are hidden] Take one or multiple of the parts of the garment that are hidden by the mannequin (e.g. collar backside, cuffs of the sleeves, etc.)
+[Optional: only if parts are hidden] Take one or multiple of the parts the garment that were covered by the mannequin (e.g. collar backside, cuffs of the sleeves, etc.)

-Remove the mannequin of the first image and reconstruct the hidden parts with data of the detail images from the second step with an image editing tool in post-processing.
+In Post-processing, remove the mannequin of the first image and reconstruct the hidden parts using the images captured in step 2.

 (Optional) Tech Packs for Size Recommendation & Visualisation